 An output area is the lowest level of geography for publishing statistics, and is the core geography from which statistics for other geographies are built.
 Output areas were created for England and Wales from the 2001 Census data, by grouping a number of households and populations together so that each output area's population is roughly the same.
-175,434 output areas were created from the 2001 Census data, each containing a minimum of 100 persons with an average of 300 persons.
-Lower Super Output Areas consist of higher geographies of between 1,000-1,500 persons (made up of a number of individual Output Areas) and Middle Super Output Areas are higher than this, containing between 5,000 and 7,200 people, and made up of individual Lower Layer Super Output Areas.
-Some statistics are only available down to Middle Layer Super Output Area level, meaning that they are not available for individual Output Areas or parishes.
+175,434 output areas were created form the 2001 Census data, each containing a minimum of 100 persons with an average of 300 persons.
+Lower Super Output Areas consist of higher geographies of between 1,000-1,500 persons (made up of a number of individual Output Areas) and Middle Super Output Areas are higher than this, containing between 5,000 and 7,200 people, and made up of individual Lower Layer Super Output Area sor parishes.